berts/RuizLizondo_netlify/src/pages/index.md

         coffee making techniques.
 All of the artwork on display there is for sale.
 The full price you pay goes to the artist.
     - image: /img/11174703_10153221119858279_6053816819298750790_o.jpg
-      text: We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
+      text: ¿Hola?
+We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
 We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
 Check our post or contact us directly for current availability.